Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 To prepare for this change, your institution can:

-- review how the templates are currently being used;
+- Review how the templates are currently being used.

-- Will broadcast messages for E-Payments Directory and Fedwire Securities Service move to the ISO 20022 standard?
+- Will broadcast messages for E-Payments Routing Directory and Fedwire Securities Service move to the ISO 20022 standard?

 For users of FedPayments Manager – Funds application via the FedLine Advantage solution: